lwjglgamedev/lwjglbook-bookcontents-leg/chapter19/chapter19.md

 * The mesh definition file: which defines the joints and the vertices and textures that compose the set of meshes that form the 3D model.
 This file usually has a extension named “.md5mesh”.
 * The animation definition file: which defines the animations that can be applied to the model.
 This file usually has a extension named “.md5anim”.

-A MD5 file is composed by a header an different sections contained between braces.
+An MD5 file is composed by a header an different sections contained between braces.
 Let’s start examining the mesh definition file.
 In the resources folder you will find several models in MD5 format.
 If you open one of them you can see a structure similar like this.

 ![MD5 Structure](md5_model_structure.png)